 Natalie has enjoyed 10 years experience in the Perth cultural sector as a museum consultant and curator.
 She has worked at local, state and international government levels as well as working with independent organisations and local communities.

-Natalie brings new experiences to AMaGA and is committed to building skills in the sector, helping museums deliver sustainable collections and help connect museums, partners, communities and the wider public in ways that celebrate culture and collections in engaging and innovative ways.
+Natalie is committed to building skills in the sector, helping our members deliver sustainable collections and help connect galleries, museums, partners, communities and the wider public in ways that celebrate culture and collections in engaging and innovative ways.